 If you love the taste of chicory, you’ll love the taste of dandelion root.
-It makes a perfect substitute for a hot dark cup of pick-me-up in the mornings.
+It makes a perfect substitute for a hot dark cup of a pick-me-up in the mornings.
 To start, harvest your roots with a small shovel and give them a good wash.
-Set the oven to 250° and cut into inch-long sized chunks.
+Set the oven to 250° and cut into inch-long-sized chunks.
 Place onto a cooking tray and allow to dry for around 2 hours.
-You will want to keep the oven door slightly ajar to let the moisture escape, and to stir frequently to prevent burning.
+You will want to keep the oven door slightly ajar to let the moisture escape and to stir frequently to prevent burning.
 Once the roots are completely cooled they can be stored in a container, such as a mason jar.

 You will only need 1tsp of your dried roots for every mug you wish to brew.
 Steep in boiled water for at least 15 minutes et voilà!
-Add hot oat milk, cinnamon, nutmeg or anything else your heart desires.
+Add hot oat milk, cinnamon, nutmeg, or anything else your heart desires.

 The leaves of the dandelion can be prepared fresh for an extra bite in your salads.
-They can also sautéed along with garlic and pepper flakes for a perfect substitute to any leafy greens that may be missing from your pantry.
+They can also be sautéed along with garlic and pepper flakes for a perfect substitute to any leafy greens that may be missing from your pantry.
 Consider blanching the leaves first if you find them too bitter.

 The flower heads can be used as a natural yellow dye alternative.
 The more blooms you pick the more saturated color will result.
 Add the flowers to a pot, cover with water and bring to a boil.
 Once boiling, reduce to a simmer and allow to “cook” for at least 2 hours.
 Strain the leaves and you’re ready to start dying!
 You’ll want to add a mordant to your dye if you wish for your fabric to absorb the vivid color.

 These 4 ways to use dandelions are pretty easy after all.
 Pretty nifty for just being some weeds, eh?
 Just don’t get too eager and pick them all.
-Consider keeping a patch in your yard to encourage bee population, as well to keep your stock full.
+Consider keeping a patch in your yard to encourage bee population, as well as to keep your stock full.
 Learn to make peace with your lil yellow enemies and they will always be there when you’re least expecting.